 The Germans adapted by retuning some Freya systems from 2.4 meters (125 MHz) to 2.78 meters (107.9 MHz).
 The British responded in turn by modifying Mandrel to cover both frequencies, and the race between radar and jammer was on, with the British developing many variants of Mandrel.

-The British also developed a jammer named "Shiver" to disrupt Wuerzburg, though Wuerzburg's tight beam made this a much more difficult task, leading to an improved jammer named "Carpet" that could be tuned to various frequencies in the Wuerzburg band.
+The British also developed a jammer named "Shiver" to disrupt Wuerzburg, though Wuerzburg's tight beam made that a much more difficult task -- leading to an improved jammer named "Carpet" that could be tuned to various frequencies in the Wuerzburg band.
 While jamming had generally been done to that time using sine-wave signals, Cockburn had concluded that using random "white noise" signals was a much better option.
 It was much harder to compensate for, and it could be misinterpreted by victims as a defect in their own gear or natural interference.

 White noise generators were improvised from what was available.
 Gas-filled tubes that ionized at specific voltages were used in voltage regulators at the time, and it turned out that they produced a nice noisy output if filter capacitors were removed.
 Photomultiplier tubes, normally used to amplify faint light signals, also produced a noisy "dark current".
 Both these devices were used as noise generators until purpose-built gas tubes were introduced.